 DIRECTOR OF BUSINESS DEVELOPMENT

 Katy joined Shift Concussion Management in 2016 after shifting gears (pun intended) from Medical Imaging to Rehabilitation.
 She holds an Honours Bachelor Degree in Sociology from the University of Guelph and has always had a passion for helping others.
 Although often behind the scenes, Katy is responsible for our sales and marketing as well as ensuring our patient experience and overseeing clinical operations.

 She brings with her 6 years of experience dealing in administration and marketing in the healthcare field that have made her an experienced and diverse member of our team.
-Katy is also apart of the Fundraising Committee for the Brain Injury Association of Waterloo-Wellington and part of their fundraising committee.
+Katy is also on the Board of Directors with the Brain Injury Association of Waterloo-Wellington and part of their fundraising committee.
 She can be found helping out with fundraisers and other local events run by the association within the community.